datajerk/ctf-write-ups/sharkyctf2020/z3robotwaves/README.md

 ![](check_flag.png)

-That looks like a lot to reverse, clearly line 83 is our goal.
+That looks like a lot to reverse--let's not.

+Clearly line 83 is our goal.
 Line 83 disassembly:

 ![](here.png)